 -

-God’s provision for the remodelling of the seminary’s offices and classrooms.
+God’s provision for the seminary’s daily operational needs.

 -